 Richland Springs is a decidedly white-collar town, with fully 95.92% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Richland Springs is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Richland Springs who work in office and administrative support (41.84%), management occupations (22.45%), and personal care services (9.18%).

-A relatively large number of people in Richland Springs telecommute to their jobs.
-Overall, about 23.47% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 23.47% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Richland Springs in 2022 was $12,085, which is low income relative to Texas and the nation.
 This equates to an annual income of $48,340 for a family of four.